-- An insurer may be a local entity or a branch of a foreign insurer. - The directors and other relevant officers must be "fit and proper': - An insurer must normally hold a current financial strength rating from an approved rating agency.
+- An insurer may be a local entity or a branch of a foreign insurer. - The directors and other relevant officers must be "fit and proper". - An insurer must normally hold a current financial strength rating from an approved rating agency.

-Brokers, financial advisers and insurance agents - may be a local entity, branch of a foreign broker or insurer, or individuals.
+Brokers, financial advisers and insurance agents may be a local entity, branch of a foreign broker or insurer, or individuals.
+"Fit and proper" requirements apply to financial advisers that fall within the scope of licensing requirements.

-Yes - consent of the Minister of the Crown is usually required for acquisition of rights or interests of 25 per cent or more of an entity worth more than NZ\$100m.
-Different rules (higher thresholds) apply for Australians, and at times proposals have been made to relax thresholds for other countries (to NZ\$200m).
-In addition to this requirements any investment in a "strategically important" business is required to be notified to the Overseas Investment Office and may be called in for review by the Minister of the Crown.
+Yes - Government consent is usually required for acquisition of rights or interests of 25 per cent or more of an entity worth more than NZ\$100m.
+Different rules (higher thresholds) apply for Australians, and at times proposals have been made to relax thresholds for other countries.
+In addition to this, any investment in a "strategically important" business is required to be notified to the Overseas Investment Office and may be called in for review by the Government.
 The decision to call in a transaction is determined by whether it poses a risk to New Zealand's national security and public order.
 The current definition of strategically important businesses does not include insurers but does include registered banks and financial market infrastructure businesses.

-NZD 1.46 = US\$1.00 as at January 1, 2022.
+NZD 1.57 = US\$1.00 as at January 1, 2023.

-Consent of the RBNZ must be obtained for any change of control of a licensed insurer: control means :::: 50 per cent of the company's voting rights.
+Consent of the RBNZ must be obtained for any change of control of a licensed insurer: control means \geq 50 per cent of the company's voting rights.